Caitlin Wood: Biography

-Wood applied for the W Series evaluation in 2019, and qualified as one of the seasons' 18 permanent drivers.
-She scored a point with a 10th place in the season opener at the Hockenheim round, before suffering a run of misfortune in the following races; having gone off-track in a points-scoring position at Zolder, damaging her suspension in qualifying at Misano that put her at the back of the grid for the race, and a comeback drive from clutch issues at the Norisring saw her only finish 11th.
-Wood finished 5th place at the Assen round, scoring her best result for the series.
+Wood applied for the W Series evaluation in 2019, and qualified as one of the seasons' eighteen permanent drivers.
+She scored a point with a tenth place in the season opener at the Hockenheim round, before suffering a run of misfortune in the following races; having gone off-track in a points-scoring position at Zolder, damaging her suspension in qualifying at Misano that put her at the back of the grid for the race, and a comeback drive from clutch issues at the Norisring saw her only finish 11th.
+Wood finished fifth place at the Assen round, scoring her best result for the series.
 Despite this, she missed the automatic invitation to the 2020 season by a single point after another 11th-place finish at Brands Hatch.
 Wood was retained as a reserve driver for the 2020 season prior to its cancellation, and made four starts in this role in 2021 – highlighted by a top-five finish in torrential rain at Spa-Francorchamps.

 Wood left W Series after the 2021 season and struggled to find a seat with a lack of budget, returning to driver coaching both privately and with PalmerSport.
 Following a handful of Nürburgring Langstrecken-Serie appearances, she was announced as a Barbie Sports Ambassador in 2024 – a deal which only lasted a single round of the 2024 Porsche Sprint Challenge Great Britain.
-Wood was then hired to contest the Indian Racing League for the Bangalore Speedsters franchise alongside local driver Rishon Rajeev; a gamut of technical failures meant 5th in the first race around Chennai's Island Grounds was her best finish, but a pair of podiums for Rajeev resulted in 7th in the standings.
+Wood was then hired to contest the Indian Racing League for the Bangalore Speedsters franchise alongside local driver Rishon Rajeev; a gamut of technical failures meant fifth in the first race around Chennai's Island Grounds was her best finish, but a pair of podiums for Rajeev resulted in seventh in the standings.

+Personal life

-The Australian married Matthew Tipping in 2019.
+Wood married Matthew Tipping in 2019.